sjh401/GA_Project_to_change/README.md

 ## Project Name

-What Should You Drink? - url to follow
+What Should You Drink? -

 ## Project Description